SanjayKumar-expert/forked-1/README.md

 This module extracts data from your Hydro-Quebec account using the [Hydro Quebec API Wrapper](https://gitlab.com/hydroqc/hydroqc) and will post it to your MQTT server.
 Home-Assistant MQTT Discovery topics are also provided, automating the creation of your sensors in Home-Assistant.

+We have implemented a feature that will send historical hourly consumption from Hydro-Quebec to your Home-Assistant statistics to be used in the Energy Dashboard.
+This feature does not work over MQTT but send the information directly to Home-Assistant via Websocket.

 We started a discord server for the project where you can come to discuss and find help with the project [https://discord.gg/JaRfRJEByz](https://discord.gg/JaRfRJEByz)

 ## Disclaimer